Academic Programs of Study

-Assistant Professor of Art, Area Coordinator - Photography
+Associate Professor of Graphic Design, Area Coordinator - Graphic Design

 You'll find an amazing array of advanced technological support for art studies at Marywood.
 Each area of emphasis is supported by superb facilities; as you advance through the program, you'll have access to increasingly sophisticated equipment.
 Computer resources include AutoCAD software, web design, layout applications, and technology for graphic design, photography, illustration, and interior architecture majors.

 You'll also find weaving looms and blueprint machines; a photography studio with black and white and color darkrooms and an advanced lighting studio; a ceramic studio equipped for a wide variety of techniques; a foundry with metalworking facilities; and sculpture and painting studios.

 Graduates of this program are prepared for a variety of positions in organizations concerned with artistic presentations.
 Arts administrators are needed in federal, state and community arts agencies, as well as in the promotion of arts education programs.

 Some of our alumni: